 On March 26, 2021, HHSC published a final rule that will apply to program periods on or after September 1, 2021, and UHRIP will be re-named the Comprehensive Hospital Increase Reimbursement Program ("CHIRP").
-CHIRP will be comprised of a UHRIP component and an Average Commercial Incentive Award ("ACIA") component.
+CHIRP will be comprised of a UHRIP component and an Average Commercial Increative Award ("ACIA") component.
 HHSC has proposed a pool size of \$5.0 billion subject to CMS approval.
 The Company is not able to estimate the financial impact of the program change.

 On January 11, 2021, HHSC announced that CMS approved the pre-print modification that HHSC submitted for UHRIP period March 1, 2021 through August 31, 2021.
 CMS approved rate changes that will now increase rates for private Institutions of Mental Disease ("IMD") for services provided to patients under age 21 or patients 65 years of age or older.
-We estimate that this payment policy change will increase our UHRIP reimbursement by \$10 million in FY 2021 and this amount is included the aggregated FY 2021 Medicaid Supplemental Payment projection total below.
+The impact of this program is included in the Medicaid Supplemental Payment Programs table below.